bupt-ai-cz/BALNMP/README.md

 ## Model code and Pre-trained model

-We have provided the [model code](https://github.com/bupt-ai-cz/BALNMP/blob/main/model.py) and [pre-trained model](https://drive.google.com/drive/folders/1W7kBL_kdzFuPS5jvI-liHCIe6YVl505z?usp=sharing) for inference, the code is heavily borrowed from [AttentionDeepMIL](https://github.com/AMLab-Amsterdam/AttentionDeepMIL).
-The model is implemented with [Pytorch](https://pytorch.org/).
+We have provided the [model code](./model.py) and [pre-trained model](https://drive.google.com/drive/folders/1W7kBL_kdzFuPS5jvI-liHCIe6YVl505z?usp=sharing) for inference, the code is heavily borrowed from [AttentionDeepMIL](https://github.com/AMLab-Amsterdam/AttentionDeepMIL), which is implemented with [Pytorch](https://pytorch.org/).

 ## Demo Software